borismus/smus.com/content/posts/2022/ai-note-garden-linker/index.md

 # Living with the note garden linker

 I run the semantic similarity AI nightly.
 This generates an updated note called `Similar notes.md` which lists the most similar notes in my note garden.
+The resulting note is a collection of entries that look like this:

+    Similarity 0.61:

+    Note 1: Inventing on what principle c.
+2019

+    > Paragraph excerpt: How can you build software that doesn't need backends and SREs to run...

+    Note 2: Evogami without firebase

+    > Paragraph excerpt: How might we create multiplayer apps with state, without relying on a backend at all...

 There is some mathematical beauty to a script which takes a collection of notes as input, and outputs another note.
 Having notes update overnight without my